jj-tutorial/tutorial/book/src/getting-started/making-a-new-change.md

 it updates the contents of `@`, the commit that represents the working copy, to contain all of the changes we've made.

-We still see our change ID `kzmwwru`, but now, instead of `6e2297c3`, we have `abbbf36c`.
+We still see our change ID `wsxvoskz`, but now, instead of `3471e1d7`, we have `3a23a995`.
 Our change ID is stable, but now that we've evolved it by making changes to our working directory, we get a new commit that represents this latest state.
 This is a bit of a mental shift from `git`!
 In `git`, once we have a commit, it's "done," unless we decide to modify it later.
 With `jj`,